glesica/missing-course/topics/09-debugging/README.md

 A debugger is a program that "wraps" your program and allows you to do things like pause execution and inspect your program's internal state.
-Debuggers exist for many programming environments, we will look at an example using a C++ codebase.
+Debuggers exist for many programming environments, but we will look at examples using C++ and Python codebases.